amitachandekar/qr-auth-system/README.md

 ## 📄 Research Paper
 This project is based on our published research:
-"Implementing Multi-Factor Authentication with QR Codes"
+Title: "Implementing Multi-Factor Authentication with QR Codes"
+Journal: IJNRD(2025)

 ## 🛠️ How to Run
 1. Clone the repo